puneet4840/Azure-Tutorials/4 - Active Directory/1 - Active Directory.md

 # Azure Active Directory

+A directory is the list of user, groups in a computer.

+An Active Directory is the database which stores the details of Users, computers, printers, groups in your computer.
+For e.g., which user belongs to which group.
+It is developed by microsoft for Windows Domain Network.

 ### What if there is not Active Directory?

 The main function of Active Directory is **Authentication**.
 It authenticate username and password.